 How do you survive in Subnautica?
 There is no easy answer to that given that we are talking about an underwater survival game that refuses to hold your hand.
 Once you climb out of the Lifepod 5 and take in the wreckage of your mother ship – now a blazing wreck in a vast alien ocean – a few hints will introduce you to your tools, but that is the only help Subnautica will offer you.

 Subnautica is a survival game with Minecraft, Terraria, and Don’t Starve being key inspirations.
 That means, first and foremost, you are going to need to survive by making sure you have sufficient food, drink, and oxygen.
-Check out how to gather these resources by visiting the items section of this Subnautica guide.

-As with many survival games, there is an element of trial and error with Subnautica.
+As with many survival games, there’s an element of trial and error with Subnautica.
 Pick everything up, chase down every fish that does not fancy chasing you back, and bring all the resources you can back to your lifepod to see what you can craft in your Fabricator.
 Crafting the right tools will help you explore further so that the world of Subnautica becomes your oyster.
 Just make sure you come up for air every now and again.

 As Safe Shallows is the place your lifepod crash lands it will be the first biome you come across.
 Located near the centre of the map, close to the Aurora, you will not have much to fear.
 The clue is in the name: not much represents a threat to you here.
 A relatively low maximum depth of 80 metres means there are few environmental hazards and predators knocking about in Safe Shallows.
-On the other hand, keep your goggles peeled for a wandering Gasopod or hostile Crashfish (see Subnautica creatures).
+On the other hand, keep your goggles peeled for a wandering Gasopod or hostile Crashfish.

 Despite Kelp Forest being one of the first biomes you will happen upon in the Subnautica map, it is also one of the most diverse.
 You can descend to the murky depths of 160 metres this time but Stalkers prowl amidst the towering creepvines.
 If you able to safely navigate past them – as well as the Bleeders and Drooping Stingers – there are plenty of piles of scrap metal lying on the seabed.